Nursing (NURS)

 NURS 428 Evolution of Professional Nursing (0-6 credits)

-This course, for students in the accelerated program, will focus on the role of the professional nurse as a partner in the delivery of acute and critical care services using advanced evidence based concepts.
-Students will apply principles of inter-professional communication skills and inter-disciplinary collaboration for improving patient health outcomes.
-Concepts of information management and application of patient care technology will be examined in order to support safe nursing practice.
-An emphasis will be placed on evidence-based knowledge and sensitivity to variations in age, gender, culture, health disparities, race, socioeconomic status, and spiritual needs of increasingly diverse critically ill patient populations.
-While the course will mainly focus on adults, other populations will be considered.
-Clinical experiences will be provided with clients in acute and critical care.
+In this course students in the accelerated program demonstrate competencies in the role of the professional nurse as a partner in the delivery of acute and critical care services using advanced evidence-based concepts.
+Students apply principles of inter-professional communication skills and inter- disciplinary collaboration for improving patient health outcomes to facilitate their transition to professional practice.
+Concepts of information management and application of patient care technology are examined in order to support safe nursing practice.
+An emphasis is placed on evidence- based knowledge and sensitivity to variations in age, gender, culture, health disparities, race, socioeconomic status, and spiritual needs of increasingly diverse critically ill patient populations.
+While the course mainly focuses on adults, other populations will be considered.
+Clinical experiences are provided with clients in acute and critical care.

 Course Rotation: NY and PL: Fall and Summer.